FLeven/blog/content/about/cv.md

 ### Languages

-* Fluent in Germadn and English
+* Fluent in German and English

 ### Hobbys